California DUI Car Insurance in 2026: SR-22, Rate Spikes, and Real Cost Impact

 One note: this is not uniform.
 A driver with a 10-year clean record before the DUI will be treated differently than someone with prior violations.
 But in either case, expect the number to go up — significantly.

-What Is SR-22 and Why Does California Require It?
+What SR-22 Means and Why California Requires It After DUI

-SR-22 is not a type of insurance.
-It is a certificate of financial responsibility — a form your insurer files with the California DMV on your behalf, proving that you carry at least the state's minimum liability coverage.
+SR-22 is not insurance coverage.
+It is a financial responsibility filing sent to the California DMV by your insurer confirming minimum liability coverage on your behalf, proving that you carry at least the state's minimum liability coverage.

 After a DUI, the DMV typically requires you to maintain an SR-22 on file for three years from the date your license is reinstated.
 If your coverage lapses — even for one day — your insurer notifies the DMV, and your license gets suspended again.
 The three-year clock can restart.